GWarrenn/gwarrenn.github.io/_posts/2020-01-17-Sport-or-Not.md

 Perceptions by Race/Ethnicity
 --------------

 <i>Just a note on how race is reported herein: Because the overall N-size of the survey is only just over 100, I combined certain racial groups into "POC" as each individual POC racial group was less than 10.
-(POC N=24 & White N=89, with the gender portion skewing male and white portion skewing female.</i>
+(POC N=24 & White N=89, with the POC portion skewing male and white portion skewing female.</i>

 On average, POC respondents were less bullish on Rowing/Crew, Ultimate Frisbee, Snowboarding, and Skiing than White respondents, though they resoundingly still classified them as sports.
 Interesting differences are observed with NASCAR (which is most likely driven by the more male skewed POC sample), Frisbee Golf, and Chess.
 White and POC respondents are flipped on both NASCAR and Frisbee Golf, and only 12% of White respondents agreed that Chess is a sport (with 65% stating it is strongly not a sport), compared to a third POC respondents.

 ![](https://raw.githubusercontent.com/GWarrenn/this-and-that/drafting/sport-or-not!/images/4.0%20Sport%20Ratings%20by%20Race.png)

-Perceptions by Race/Ethnicity
+Perceptions by Age
 --------------

 Intensity towards the belief that cycling is strongly a sport seems to increase by age; 92% of respondents over the age of 40 felt strongly that cycling is a sport.
 Similarly, older respondents were much more united around sailing and Pickleball being sports and eSports not being sports, with more higher intensity than younger respondents.